 Step 2 - Apple Home Add Accessory Using the Manual Code

-To add your Smart Bridge, you need the 8-digit HomeKit setup code found on the bottom of the device.
+To add your Smart Bridge, you need the 8-digit Apple HomeKit setup code found on the device's bottom.

 DO NOT Add a Home Accessory to Share your Lutron Residential System

-While the process of adding the Caseta Smart Bridge as an accessory on my own iPhone was incredibly easy, this was not the case on my wife's iPhone.
+While the process of adding the Caseta Smart Bridge as an accessory on my own iPhone was straightforward, this was not the case on my wife's iPhone.

 I could not get the second Home App to recognize the Smart Bridge as an accessory.